oshied/directord/docs/components.md

 > The `QUERY` will spawn a new async `ARG` task which will store the returned values across the orchestration targets.

+##### `QUEUESENTINAL`

+Evicts all items from all worker queues.
+This component is useful to halt all further execution on a given target.

 ### Contributed Components

 The following section covers all of the contributed components Directord ships with.